-✓ Interview Selection
+✓ Interview Screening

 - Q12.
-If I am not available on the day of the interview selection, can I change the interview selection date? - A Please be aware that because the schedule is determined by coordinating the schedules of numerous evaluators, the schedule cannot be re-adjusted.
+If I am not available on the day of the interview screening, can I change the interview screening date? - A Please be aware that because the schedule is determined by coordinating the schedules of numerous evaluators, the schedule cannot be re-adjusted.